Does your man flirt with other women?

 But how do we know what anyone is really up to?
 If casual flirting was a sure sign of straying then I doubt the innocent spouse in adultery divorces would all say they were the last to know and very often it is the person you would least suspect that is getting up to all sorts behind their partners back.

-19. Steve@Pay Off Credit Card Debt Says:
+34. Steve from Pay Off Credit Card Debt (4 comments.)
+Says:

 Hi Sally,